Before placing an order or contacting our office, please email or text pictures of your tile to our Free Tile Identification Service.

 Mike Silvers, the Technical Director of the Florida Roofing and Sheet Metal Contractors Association (FRSA), covers the 25% Rule in more detail in the FRSA Roofing Magazine.
 He answers frequently asked questions and provides examples of the rule in action.
 A PDF copy of his article can be read here.
 We wrote the following article to be a base-level understanding of the 25% rule to help homeowners and new roofing businesses understand the basics of replacing or repairing a roof.

-What is the 25% Rule?
+What does the 25% Rule say?

 The 25% rule in roofing is often assumed to mean that if 25% of a roof is damaged, it needs to be repaired, recovered, or replaced.
 This interpretation is incorrect because the rule does not reference “damage” at all.